Santa Cruz County

 Follow the Pacific Coast Highway (Highway 1) along the Santa Cruz County coastline, and you’ll be tempted by 29 miles of beaches (15 of them dog-friendly) along the way.
 Only one, Mitchell’s Cove, is legally leash-free, and then only before 10 a.m. and after 4 p.m.
 But no worries: there are plenty of other strands to explore provided you keep a tether stretched between you. more »

-Enter the "Let's Cruz" Vacation Getaway for a chance to win a two-night stay at the renovated AAA four-diamond Chaminade Resort & Spa
+This Friday will be the last day to enter the "Let's Cruz" Vacation Getaway for a chance to win a two-night stay at the renovated AAA four-diamond Chaminade Resort & Spa

 located on a spectacular 300-acre Santa Cruz mountaintop. more »